Gulley Greenhouse and Garden Center has a great supply of grass seed, lawn fertilizers, and everything else to take care of your lawn.

 After planting, water each plant thoroughly.
 6pm to 9am is the best time period, but if you don’t have a timed sprinkler system water during a cool day.
 Water in the evening or early morning so moisture will not evaporate out of the ground, but don’t let moisture remain on the leaves or powdery mildew could develop.

 Always water deeply, slowly, and for long periods of time, do not sprinkle your plants.
 It may look like moisture is getting into the ground but many times its just running off in rivulets.
 When using a hose keep it on low so your plants aren’t harmed.
 Water at least 15 to 20 minutes if not for a half hour.
 This will save plants from the stress of dehydration.

 Sowing seed is the cheapest method of lawn production.
 Choosing seed is very important for the aesthetic look and health of lawn.

 Make sure the seed matches the climate conditions and your own expectations.
-You know exactly which types of grass you are planting.
-It is very important to research your choice of seeds for your particular site.
+It is good to research your choice of seed for your particular site.

 You need to decide what types of grass you want: fine or coarse-textured, slender or broad-leafed.